Rise of the Northstar: 2017–2021: The Legacy of Shi and Live in Paris

 In March 2017, the band announced they were working on a second studio album.
 Before starting the album recordings, drummer Hokuto no Kev left the band.
 In November 2017, they went to the Silver Cord Studio in New York to record the new album, produced by Joe Duplantier of Gojira.
-Following the recordings, the new drummer Phantom joined the band.
+Following the recordings, the new drummer Thomas "Phantom" Pain joined the band.
 On June 13, 2018, the band posted a teaser of their upcoming single "Here Comes The Boom," showing roughly 10 seconds of footage from the song.
 Exactly a month later on July 13, 2018, the band released it.
 They also released two other singles before the album released, which were "This is Crossover" in August and "Nekketsu" a week before the album's release alongside a vertical lyrical video.
 On October 19, 2018, The Legacy of Shi was released.
 According to lead guitarist Evangelion-B, the album tells the story of a Japanese spirit yōkai who possess and fight the band throughout 11 tracks.
 In the album, they used seven strings for the first time on half of the album, with a very low tuning, and mixed more musical styles into the album.
 On March 25, 2019, the band released a teaser for an upcoming music video on their YouTube Channel.
-The clip contains a count from 1-4 in Japanese and a 1 second clip of the intro riff for "The Legacy of Shi" song, signalling a new music video for that song to be released sometime in the future.
+The clip contains a count from 1–4 in Japanese and a 1 second clip of the intro riff for "The Legacy of Shi" song, signalling a new music video for that song to be released sometime in the future.
 Three days later, on March 28, 2019, the music video was officially released.

 On June 19, 2020, a live EP was released, which was performed in Paris in May 2019.
 This EP includes six songs from their live set, and the vinyl/Japanese edition bonus song, "Sayonara" included as a seventh.